ALowien/GreatBay_BoxModel/README.md

 ### **Data**

 #### original_files/Original_EMD
 ##### Contains water quality data for the head of tide river stations (05-LMP, 09-EXT, 02-WNC, GRBAP).
 Includes sample date, time, water quality data for each station.
+These data files have been unaltered & were downloaded from the publicly accessible NH Environmental Monitoring Database.

+###

 ### **Source Scripts**
 #### main_dataformat.R
 ##### Purpose: Read in, process, and clean up water quality concentration data for tidal tributaries to Great Bay and for estuarine monitoring stations in Great Bay.
 ###### Key final products:
-* "df6" - data frame of organized solute concentrations by date and site, corrected for method detection limits (except for DON concentrations)
+* "df_conc" - data frame of organized solute concentrations by date and site, corrected for method detection limits (except for DON concentrations)
 * "Q_tidal_tribs" - combined discharge dataframe for Lamprey, Squamscott, and Winnicut

 #### main_load_calc.R